It is so exciting to plan a trip to Italy! Are you ready to plan your one week Italy itinerary?

 There are so many options when planning your one week Italy itinerary, trying to decide can be tough.
 Think about which cities are on the top of your list!
 What activities, museums or buildings are a top priority?

 What transportation options are there?
-This the next question I would consider when planning my one week Italy itinerary.
-Am I going to rent a car, take a train, or join a tour group?
-Should I fly?
+This is the next question I would consider when planning my one week Italy itinerary.
+Am I going to rent a car, fly, take a train, or join a tour group?

 We did a combination of trains, rental car, and airplane travel.
 We really wanted to see majority of the country in the short amount of time we had.